SAYOOLA591/zeek-suricata/README.md

 ## Conclusion

 We successfully demonstrated how to design, configure, and integrate multiple open-source security monitoring tools into a unified detection pipeline.
-By combining Zeek’s rich protocol analysis with Suricata’s signature-based detection and forwarding both to Splunk for centralised visibility, hands-on experience with the different kinds of tools, configurations, and troubleshooting steps that a SOC uses.
+By combining Zeek’s rich protocol analysis with Suricata’s signature-based detection and forwarding both to Splunk for centralised visibility, by extension, we have hands-on experience with the different kinds of tools, configurations, and troubleshooting steps that a SOC uses.